CodingGagan/markdown_test/kubecost-cloud/using-the-kubecost-cloud-ui/kubecost-cloud-abandoned-workloads.md

-# Kubecost Cloud: Abandoned Workloads
+# nOps Cloud: Abandoned Workloads

 {% hint style="info" %}
-This documentation should only be consulted when using Kubecost Cloud!
-For information about the Abandoned Workloads for self-hosted Kubecost, see [here](/using-kubecost/navigating-the-kubecost-ui/savings/abandoned-workloads.md).
+This documentation should only be consulted when using nOps Cloud!
+For information about the Abandoned Workloads for self-hosted nOps, see [here](/using-nOps/navigating-the-nOps-ui/savings/abandoned-workloads.md).
 {% endhint %}

 The Abandoned Workloads page can detect workloads which have not sent or received a meaningful rate of traffic over a configurable duration.